Aevyz/distributed-systems/README.md

 \* Helpful visualizations to be used for demos or debugging

+Additionally, it may be helpful to visualize using `test-ui.html` in the resources folder.

 ## Demos

 See the homepage of the node for the normal demos.